Maximilien Sébastien Foy: Service in Spain

 In July 1812, Foy was in the Battle of Salamanca and covered the retreat of the defeated French army.
 He was one of those who, when Wellington raised the siege of Burgos and retreated to the Douro, hung upon his rear and took some prisoners and artillery, forcing to retreat.

-On the news of the disasters in Russia and Wellington's consequent resumption of offensive movements, Foy was sent with his division beyond Vittoria to keep the different parties in check.
-After the battle of Vittoria, at which he was not present, he collected 20,000 troops of different divisions at Bergana, and had some success in skirmishes with the Spanish corps forming the left wing of the allied army.
+On the news of the disasters in Russia and Wellington's consequent resumption of offensive movements, Foy was sent with his division beyond Vitoria to keep the different parties in check.
+After the Battle of Vitoria, at which he was not present, he collected 20,000 troops of different divisions at Bergana, and had some success in skirmishes with the Spanish corps forming the left wing of the allied army.
 He arrived at Tolosa about the same time as Lieut-Gen Thomas Graham.
 After a sanguinary contest in that town, retreated upon Irun, from which he was quickly dislodged, and finally recrossed the Bidassoa River.

 Foy commanded a division in Marshal Soult's army during the Battle of the Pyrenees in July 1813.
 After Soult's defeat at Sorauren, Foy saved his division and parts of other commands by retreating northeast over the Roncesvalles Pass.

 Final career

 In the Battle of the Nive on 9 December 1813 and the Battle of St. Pierre d'Irrube on the 13th, Foy distinguished himself.
 In the hard fought Battle of Orthez, on 27 February 1814, he was left apparently dead on the field.
-Before this period he had been made count of the empire, and Commander of the Légion d'honneur.
+Before this period he had been made Count of the Empire and commander of the Legion of Honour.
 In March 1815, he was appointed inspector general of the fourteenth military division, but on the return of Napoleon, during the Hundred Days, he embraced the cause of the emperor.
 Foy commanded a division of infantry in the battles of Quatre Bras and Waterloo, at the last of which he received his fifteenth wound.
 This terminated his military career.

 In 1819, he was elected a member of the Chamber of Deputies, the duties of which he discharged until his death in November 1825; and from his first entrance into the chamber, was distinguished for his eloquence, and quickly became the acknowledged leader of the opposition.
 Before his death he wrote a history of the Peninsular War.